 If you are have decided to splash the cash on a trainer with a little bit of a difference from the high street brands then take a look at these luxury trainer brands which we have rounded up in this weeks Friday Five…

-Axel Arigato are an Independent Swedish footwear brand which only started out in 2014 but have already become a mainstay of the luxury trainer market.
+Axel Arigato is an Independent Swedish footwear brand which only started out in 2014 but has already become a mainstay of the luxury trainer market.
 In 2015 they released a new design every week (yes 52 styles) and continue to go from strength to strength into 2016.

 Their signature low profile Platform style is available in men’s and ladies and in a variety of colours and premium uppers.
-Look our for some limited edition styles coming this Spring/Summer.
+Look out for some limited edition styles coming this Spring/Summer.

-Blood Brother are a particular favourite brand of mine.
+Blood Brother is a particular favourite brand of mine.
 They are manufactured in Europe and use some of the finest materials around from premium leathers to soft suede and nubuck.
-Like a lot of the premium labels they are not branded with the labels logo anywhere but feature an oversized tab at the rear the words ‘Never Alone’ (their motto) which stands out pretty nicely.
+Like a lot of the premium labels, they are not branded with the labels logo anywhere but feature an oversized tab at the rear the words ‘Never Alone’ (their motto) which stands out pretty nicely.

-Common Projects hail from New York city and combine the quality Italian craftsmanship with contemporary design.
-The clean and classic silhouettes has proven to be a hit and the brand has now grown a very solid fanbase across the world.
+Common Projects hail from New York City and combine the quality Italian craftsmanship with contemporary design.
+The clean and classic silhouettes have proven to be a hit and the brand has now grown a very solid fanbase across the world.